-If you’re a senior with stairs in your home, you may be wondering if Medicare can help pay for the cost of a stairlift.
+If you’re a senior with stairs in your home, you may wonder if Medicare can help pay for a stairlift.
 Generally, no Medicare won’t cover a stairlift even if a doctor orders it.

 But there may be times when Medicare does pay for a small portion.
 Also, one type of Medicare plan may help cover the cost.